Moritz Heyer

-Moritz Heyer (born 4 April 1995) is a German professional footballer who plays as a defender or midfielder for club Fortuna Düsseldorf.
-He had previously played for Sportfreunde Lotte, Hallescher FC, VfL Osnabrück and Hamburger SV.
+Moritz Heyer (born 4 April 1995) is a German professional footballer who plays as a defender or midfielder.
+He had previously played for Sportfreunde Lotte, Hallescher FC, VfL Osnabrück, Hamburger SV and Fortuna Düsseldorf.

 Career

 Early career

 In his youth, Heyer played for 1.
 FCR Bramsche, TSV Wallenhorst and VfL Osnabrück.
 With the latter, he progressed through the U17 and U19 sides and appeared in the Under 17 and Under 17 Bundesliga.
 In September 2013, Heyer made his first appearance for the second-team, VfL Osnabrück II, in the fifth-tier Oberliga Niedersachsen.

 Sportfreunde Lotte

 Ahead of the 2014–15 season, in May 2014, Heyer moved from the Osnabrück U19 team to Sportfreunde Lotte in the fourth-tier Regionalliga West.
 After not being utilised under head coach Michael Boris, he began making an impact under his successor, Ismail Atalan, at the end of the season, making four appearances, of which two were starts, and he scored a goal.

 In the 2015–16 season, Heyer established himself as a regular starter under Atalan in the second half of the season.
 He contributed with three goals in 26 appearances, of which 18 were in the starting lineup, with the team finishing with the Regionalliga West championship at the end of the season.
 In the subsequent promotion games against the Regionalliga Südwest champions SV Waldhof Mannheim, Heyer appeared in the 2–0 win in the second leg, which effectively promoted Sportfreunde Lotte to the 3.
 Liga.

 In the 2016–17 season, Heyer, who from then increasingly played in central defense, was again part of the regular starting lineup and made 33 appearances in the 3.
 Liga, with 23 of them being as a starter, in which he scored two goals.
 Oscar Corrochano took over as head coach ahead of the 2017–18 season, as Atalan had moved to VfL Bochum.
 Under Corrochano and his successor Andreas Golombek, Heyer was again mainly used in the defensive midfield and scored three goals in 34 appearances.